-Discover our favourite, nutritious snacks to fit into a healthy, balanced diet.
-Our delicious ideas are the perfect addition to our January 2018 Healthy Diet Plan, which is packed with recipes to help you kickstart your healthiest year yet.
-Sign up to receive a 7-day menu of brand-new, triple-tested, cost-conscious recipes that deliver an optimum balance of nutrients each day, plus a handy shopping list so you can buy everything you need in one supermarket trip.
+Discover our favourite nutritious snacks to fit into a healthy, balanced diet.
+They're the perfect addition to our Summer 2018 Healthy Diet Plan, which is packed with recipes to help you enjoy your healthiest summer yet.
+Sign up to receive a seven-day menu of brand-new, triple-tested, cost-conscious recipes that deliver an optimum balance of nutrients each day, plus a handy shopping list so you can buy everything you need in one supermarket trip.

 What are the benefits of the Healthy Diet Plan?